 Sometimes a rider is thrown from their bike if they lose control or a vehicle hits their motorcycle.
 Wearing a helmet and protective clothing can save your life and help prevent serious injuries such as TBI.

 Potholes, slippery surfaces, uneven lane heights, and debris or an animal in the roadway can derail your ride.
 Paying close attention to the road in front of you may give you enough time to avoid these common hazards and an accident.

 Making sure your motorcycle is in good working condition every time you hit the road, using a helmet, and wearing proper protective and reflective gear can help keep you safe when you’re on your bike.
 Being attentive and observant and obeying traffic laws are also essential to avoiding accidents.

 If you’ve suffered serious injury or have lost a loved one in a crash, it’s critical to contact a motorcycle accident attorney who can evaluate your case and ensure your rights are protected.
 Injuries sustained in motorcycle accidents can be life-changing.
 Recovering the maximum compensation you may be entitled to can help protect your health and your family’s financial security.

 Contact A Motorcycle Accident Lawyer To Learn More

 Our personal injury attorneys at Thomas, Conrad & Conrad help injured victims of motorcycle accidents throughout eastern Pennsylvania recover the compensation they need to rebuild their lives after a crash.
-To schedule a free consultation, contact us online or call our Bethlehem office at 610-867-2900.
+To schedule a free consultation, contact us online or call our Bath office at 610-867-2900.